 Since you can not turn to government agencies to help you if something goes wrong, you will need to work within the private sector and hire a lawyer.

 There are lots of great attorneys out there who specialize in helping independent contractors.
 So, make sure your attorney hooks you up with a solid contract you can tweak for each job.
 This way you are always protected.

-Working for yourself as an independent contractor is a great way to make a living.
+What is an independent contractor?
 You get to make your own hours, and you can pick and choose who you work for and what you get paid.

 The downside is that you need to make sure you protect yourself.
 That means getting in contact with the right attorney to help you get everything in order.
 It will cost you a few bucks up front, but the savings you gain by being protected in every nuance of freelancing makes it well worth it.